wermos/website/lessons/mathematics-physics-for-computer-graphics/matrix-inverse/matrix-inverse.md

 }
 ```

-Note how we apply the same operation to the right-hand side of the augmented matrix (line 8).
+Note how we apply the same operations to the right-hand side of the augmented matrix.

 ## Step 3: Scale All The Pivots Coefficients To 1

-At the end of step 2, all the matrix coefficients should be 0 except the pivots coefficients which we need to set to 1\.
+At the end of step 2, all the matrix coefficients should be 0 except the pivots coefficients which we need to set to 1.
 To do so, we simply need to scale the coefficients by their value.
 Similarly to what we have done in step 2, we will loop over each row, then each column, and divide the current coefficient by the pivot coefficient value of the current row:

 ```
 for (unsigned row = 0; row < N; ++row) {